Welcome to today's edition of the Rush 24-7 podcast.

 We are hopeful that you will be able to accomplish this task in a bipartisan manner, given general agreement that intelligence matters should not be politicized.

-If they don't, fine, the inquiry shall proceed.
+If they don't, fine.

-The leaking of classified information by employees of the U.S. government appears to have increased in recent years, establishing a dangerous trend that if not addressed swiftly and firmly likely will worsen.
+The leaking of classified information by employees of the U.S. government appears to have increased in recent years, establishing a dangerous trend that, if not addressed swiftly and firmly, likely will worsen.

 The unauthorized release of classified information is serious and threatens our nation's security.